tellihealth/tellihealth-rpm-api-spec/md/v2_cleared_reminder.md

 The user manually cleared the adherence reminder on the device without taking a reading.

-An manually cleared message alert is delivered to the Telli Health platform from the device when:
+A manually cleared message alert is delivered to the Telli Health platform from the device when:

 1. The device is in alert or adherence reminder mode,
 2. The user uses a documented pattern of buttons to cancel the alert, and